-Photodynamic therapy (PDT) is a bronchoscopy procedure that uses light-activated drugs and a laser to destroy cancer cells and treat symptomatic tissues.
+Photodynamic therapy (PDT) uses a bronchoscopy procedure to reach laser-activated drugs to destroy cancer cells and treat symptomatic tissues.

-PDT can be repeated on the same area, unlike radiation and chemotherapy, which makes it a good option for treating tumors that recur.
-The most common side effect of this bronchosopy treatment is sensitivity to bright light, which lasts four to six weeks.
+PDT may be repeated on the same area, unlike radiation and chemotherapy, which may make it a good option for treating tumors that recur.
+The most common side effect of this bronchosopy treatment is sensitivity to bright light, which typically lasts four to six weeks.

 To conduct the procedure, your doctor will first inject a photosensitizing agent to make cells more sensitive to light.
 The drugs are absorbed by cancer cells over the course of a couple of days.
 Next, your doctor will apply laser light to the airway using bronchoscopy-guidance.
 When the laser is turned on, it shines on the tumor and reacts with photosensitized cells to destroy them.